Chicago Road Rage Car Accident Attorneys

 Aggressive driving continues to be a significant problem on Illinois roadways, especially in the Chicago Metropolitan area.
-Driving aggressively is often referred to as road rage, where vented anger on the roadway continues to be a key contributor to serious car crashes.
-A road rage car accident can be a tangible threat to other motorists and passenger safety.
+Driving aggressively is often referred to as 'road rage', where vented anger on the roadway continues to be a key contributor to auto accidents involving serious injuries or fatalities.
+Road rage car accident can be a tangible threat to other motorists and passenger safety.

-While no national definition of aggressive driving behavior exists, in Illinois, road rage is commonly referred to as a societal condition where drivers lose their temper or display anger as a reaction to some type of disturbance in traffic.
-In most road rage car accident claims, and angry driver attempted to cause intentional injury or death to another motorist because of some type of traffic dispute.
+While no national definition of aggressive driving behavior exists, under Illinois law, road rage is commonly referred to as a societal condition where drivers lose their temper or display anger as a reaction to some type of disturbance in traffic.
+In most road rage car accident claims, an angry driver chose to cause intentional injury or death to another motorist because of some type of traffic dispute.

-Usually, road rage aggressive motorists react in a negative way, by using their car or truck in retaliation.
-The driver does this by making threatening, sudden maneuvers, causing unsafe road conditions for the intended victim and other nearby motorists.
-Experts often conclude that aggressive driving behaviors tend to be triggered by numerous stimuli.
+Usually, aggressive motorists react in a negative way, by using their car or truck as a retaliatory weapon.
+The driver does this by making threatening or sudden maneuvers that cause unsafe road conditions for the intended victim and other nearby motorists.
+Experts have concluded that many aggressive driving behaviors are triggered by numerous stimuli.

-There are specific common irritant behaviors that aggressive motorists display when driving erratically on highways, roadways and metropolitan Chicago city streets.
-These behaviors include:
+There are specific common irritant behaviors that aggressive motorists display when driving erratically on highways, roadways, and metropolitan Chicago city streets.
+These signs of road rage include:

 - Tailgating as a way to pressure another driver to move faster or get their vehicle out of the way